XIM University

 XIM University is a Jesuit, Catholic university located in Bhubaneswar, Odisha, India.
 It was authorized by the Odisha Legislative Assembly in 2013 making it the first Jesuit university in India.
-Drawing its legacy from Xavier Institute of Management Bhubaneswar(XIMB), founded by the Jesuits in 1987, the university was facilitated by the Govt of Odisha in 2013 and went on to be called as XIM University with XIMB now being a constituent school offering only MBA-BM through XIM University.
+Drawing its legacy from Xavier Institute of Management Bhubaneswar(XIMB), founded by the Jesuits in 1987, the university was facilitated by the Government of Odisha in 2013 and went on to be called XIM University with XIMB now being a constituent school offering only MBA-BM through XIM University.
 The other XIMB courses like HRM and RM are now continued by separate schools under XIM University.
-The sprawling XIM University campus is situated at Sundarpada jatani road near Jatani town in the outskirts of Bhubaneswar.
+The sprawling XIM University campus is situated at Sundarpada Jatani road near Jatani town in the outskirts of Bhubaneswar.
 The Jesuits have more than 50 colleges and several hundred educational institutes in India but this is the first university they have founded in the country.

 With support from Hewlett Packard and IBM, XIM University sees itself as the first fully digitized university in India.

 Organisation and administration

 The XIM university follows the global model of higher education.
 Various programmes of the university are delivered from independent schools of the university under the supervision of the respective deans advised by Strategic Academic Advisory Boards (SAAB) consisting of academicians and industry experts.
-50% of the seats of the university are reserved for the students belonging to the state of Odisha.
+50% of the seats of the university are reserved for students from Odisha.